Skip to content

 Checking in terminal

-Before you even run your script, it can be useful to check to ensure
+Before you even run your script, it can be useful to check to ensure that there are GPUs allocated to your jobs on the compute nodes.

 NVIDIA has a built in System Management Interface that makes this simple with one command: